bigbadcon/bbc-11ty/src/rangers-in-person.md

 ---
+layout: layouts/page.njk
-title: Rangers at Big Bad Con
+title: Join The Rangers
-published: false
+published: true
-location: rangers
+permalink: rangers/
+description: ''
+tags: pages
+ogImage: ''
+navGroup: Volunteer
+navTitle: Join The Rangers
-order: 1
+order: null
+icon: paw
+nav title: ''
+event: 'in person'
+_template: page
 ---

+Rangers are the folks that make Big Bad Con possible!
+We're here to greet people when they arrive, get them registered, and help them find their way throughout the con.
+We also get to work with amazing folks.
+Rangers provide an atmosphere of calm during an otherwise hectic weekend of activities.
+Want to join us?
+Here's all the deets:

 **Free admission**: anyone who signs up for 8+ hours of volunteer shifts and/or running games gets a free 4-day badge to attend the con.

-### Big Bad Con Ranger Roles
+## Big Bad Con Ranger Roles

 Here's all the work we do.
 If you're ready to engage with our community, consider one of these roles!